-(a) All CalHome Homeownership Development Project Loans shall be secured by the project real property and improvements, subject only to liens, encumbrances and other matters of record which have been reviewed and approved by the Department on a case-by-case basis.
-For clarity, in the case of a Tribal Entity and a Homeownership Development Project located on land held in trust by the BIA or land subject to a restriction by the United States against alienation, a CalHome Homeownership Development Project Loan may be secured by (i) a Declaration of Restrictive Covenants, (ii) lien against the leasehold property interest, or (iii) other mechanism acceptable to the Department.

-- (b) The Homeownership Development Project Loan term shall end no later than the date specified in the Standard Agreement. - (c) Principal and interest payments shall be deferred for the term of the Homeownership Development Project Loan. - (d) Homeownership Development Project Loans shall be repayable at permanent closings of the individual homebuyer CalHome Program Loans or at the Homeownership Development Project Loan maturity date, whichever occurs first.
-The portion of the Homeownership Development Project Loan that is used to provide Mortgage Assistance to qualified First-Time Homebuyers will be converted to a Grant to the Recipient and the provisions of §402 of these Guidelines, including the provisions of §402.2(d) regarding administrative costs, shall apply to that Grant.
-The balance of the Homeownership Development Project Loan will be repaid to the Department. - (e) Homeownership Development Project Loans shall bear interest at the rate of 6 percent simple interest per annum.
+- (a) The Department may make Predevelopment Loans to eligible Applicants for development of Homeownership Development Projects, including Program eligible Housing Developments that include ADUs or JADUs, or make permanent Loans for Mutual Housing and limited equity housing cooperatives. - (b) Proposed development projects shall be ineligible to receive funding if Predevelopment Work has begun or will begin prior to the application due date.
+"Predevelopment Work" includes grading; site preparation (with the exception of demolition or clearing of property); or site improvements intended for public dedication. - (c) All CalHome Homeownership Development Project Loans shall be secured by the project real property and improvements, subject only to liens, encumbrances and other matters of record which have been reviewed and approved by the Department on a case-by-case basis.
+For clarity, in the case of a Tribal Entity and a Homeownership Development Project located on land held in trust by the BIA or land subject to a restriction by the United States against alienation, a CalHome Homeownership Development Project Loan may be secured by the following wherein the Department shall be named as a beneficiary in each security instrument (i) a Declaration of Restrictive Covenants, (ii) lien against the leasehold property interest, or (iii) other mechanism acceptable to the Department. - (d) The Homeownership Development Project Loan term shall end no later than the date specified in the Standard Agreement. - (e) Principal and interest payments shall be deferred for the term of the Homeownership Development Project Loan. - (f) Homeownership Development Project Loans shall be repayable at permanent closings of the individual homebuyer CalHome Program Loans or at the Homeownership Development Project Loan maturity date, whichever occurs first.
+Up to 100 percent of the Homeownership Development Project Loan may be used to provide Mortgage Assistance to qualified First-Time Homebuyers.
+The portion of the Homeownership Development Project Loan that is used to provide Mortgage Assistance will be converted to a Grant to the Recipient and the provisions of §402 of these Guidelines, including the provisions of §402.2(d) regarding administrative costs, shall apply to that Grant.
+The balance of the Homeownership Development Project Loan will be repaid to the Department. - (g) Homeownership Development Project Loans shall bear interest at the rate of 6 percent simple interest per annum.
 The Department may forgive accrued interest on a pro rata basis to the extent that the number of Lower-Income Households and disaster-affected Moderate-Income Households originally proposed to be served have been served upon completion of the project.

 NOTE: Authority cited: §50406(n) and 50650.2, H.S.C.
-Reference: 50650.3, 50650.3(b), H.S.C. and 50650.7, H.S.C.
+Reference: 50650.3, 50650.3(b),

+H.S.C. and 50650.7, H.S.C.